makersacademy/airport_challenge/README.md

 ## Development Journal

+### Development approach

+I approached this project using Test Driven Development strategies:
+- Only write the most basic test you need to fail.
+- Only write production code to pass a failing test.
+- Only write the most basic production code to pass the test.

+I approached this project with object oriented programming in mind:
+- Objects should encapsulate methods that are related to one another in purpose.
+- Methods should have a single responsibility, so they do not do too much, and are concise.

+In order to keep code clear and readable, I used rubocop for linting.

 ### Domain model

-- Wrote a domain model based on user stories to better understand user stories and map out basic classes and methods.
+In order to create an object oriented plan, I wrote a domain model based on user stories to better understand user stories and map out classes and methods (objects and messages).

 ### User story 1